mfbsouza/mfbsouza/README.md

 ### Hi there! 👋

 I'm software engineer with 5 years of work experience.
-I currently work at CESAR in Brazil.
-I have experience working with Backend development, Linux Programming and Embedded Systems.
+I have experience working with Embedded Systems, Linux Programming and Backend development.

-During my software engineering career, I have worked with multiple programming languages, libraries, frameworks, and technologies such as Go, Python, C/C++, TypeScript, Bun, Express, Flask, SQL, PostgreSQL, SQLite, Firebase, MongoDB, Docker, Jenkins, GNU Toolchains, Yocto Project.
+During my software engineering career, I have worked with multiple programming languages, libraries, frameworks, and technologies such as C/C++, Go, Python, TypeScript, Bun, Express, Flask, SQL, PostgreSQL, SQLite, Firestore, Docker, Jenkins, GNU Toolchains, Yocto Project, BuildRoot.

 I have a BSc in Computer Engineering and recently completed 10 years as a programmer.
 As a hobby, I maintain and develop two open-source projects created in my graduation thesis